 We admit it, we’re Hanoi pho fans.
-Watch our video to find out why we ditched the free Hanoi hotel breakfasts and ate big bowls of the best pho in Hanoi instead.
+Discover why we ditched the free Hanoi hotel breakfasts and ate big bowls of the best pho in Hanoi instead.

 As a married couple visiting Hanoi, we didn’t expect to be doing a walk of shame past the staff at our quaint Old Quarter hotel every morning.
 However, that’s what it feels like when we snook out of the hotel each morning, ditching the perfectly fine breakfast for big bowls of Phở in the city where the iconic Vietnamese food was invented.